 Are dental crowns covered by my dental insurance?

-In many cases, dental insurance benefits will cover part or all of the total cost of a dental crown.
-Our office will work with you to determine your portion of the total cost of treatment.
+In many cases, dental insurance benefits will cover part, or all of, the total cost of a dental crown.
+Your dentist in Charlotte will work with you to determine your portion of the total cost of treatment.

 How long do dental crowns last?